Hiking & Trekking Tours & Trips in South America

 The spectacular trails encompass the challenging Mount Fitz Roy circuit and Torres del Paine's French Valley.
 Diverse landscapes unfold from El Calafate to Ushuaia, led by professional mountain guides through technical sections with full camping equipment provided.

-Duration 15 days Destinations El Calafate, El Chalten, Mount Fitz Roy, Perito Moreno Glacier, Torres del Paine, Cerro Castillo, Puerto Natales, Ushuaia Age Range up to 99 year olds Physical Rating Moderate Distance 571 mi Operator Bamba Travel From
+Duration 15 days Destinations El Calafate, El Chalten, Mount Fitz Roy, Perito Moreno Glacier, Torres del Paine, Cerro Castillo, Puerto Natales, Ushuaia Age Range Ages 10+ Physical Rating Moderate Distance 571 mi Operator Bamba Travel From

 What people love about Hiking & Trekking Tours in South America